TheRoks/next16-commerce/STEPS.md

 ## Discuss dynamic issues

 - The last issue is a lack of static rendering strategies.
-Demo again the problems.
 - See build output: The entire app is entirely dynamic, problem is clear.
 Every page has a dynamic API dependency.
 - This is preventing us from using static rendering benefits and for example using ISR, even though so much of the app is static.
-Wasting server resources constantly, slowing down our app.
+- Demo all pages: wasting server resources constantly, slowing down our app.
 Why is this happening?
 - (Crawlers will wait for content and it can be indexed, and the QWV is not terrible, but it's slower than it needs to be).
 - The main culprit is actually this auth check in my layout.
 My header is hiding my user profile, which is using cookies, which is forcing dynamic rendering.
 Auth check in layout, which I definitely need.
 Classic mistake.
 Everything I do is now dynamically being run on the server.
-- Even my non-user personalized content on my home screen like the featured product, I need to suspend too to avoid blocking the page, and even my about page which doesn't even have a dynamic API dep!
 Because remember, my pages are either be static OR dynamic.
+- (Even my non-user personalized content on my home screen like the featured product, I need to suspend too to avoid blocking the page, and even my about page which doesn't even have a dynamic API dep!)
 - This is a common issue and something that's been solved before.
 Let's briefly see which solutions people might resort to in previous versions of Next.

 ### Static/dynamic split